Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ---
 ### the research has been cited by...

-- Luna-Sánchez et al., 2022.
+- Luna-Sánchez et al. (2022).
 Social Axioms Mediate Gender Differences in Gender Ideologies Among Guatemalan University Students. *Journal of Cross-Cultural Psychology*.
   - Implications: social justice objective can be furthered by reducing cynicism and fate control in society.Both...are associated with...less flourishing (Li et al., 2020).

 ---
-### Luna-Sánchez et al., 2022
+### Luna-Sánchez et al. (2022)
 - Purpose of the citation
   - To emphasize the importance of reducing cynicism and fate control for more flourishing
 - The relative impact